prototypefund/Digital_Bargeld-docs/api-exchange.rst

       ub_sig: RsaSignature;

       // timestamp when the contract was finalized, must match approximately the
-      // current time of the exchange
+      // current time of the exchange; if the timestamp is too far off, the
+      // exchange returns "400 Bad Request" with an error code of
+      // "TALER_EC_DEPOSIT_INVALID_TIMESTAMP".
       timestamp: Timestamp;

       // indicative time by which the exchange undertakes to transfer the funds to